simonkingaby/DataFactoryScan/README.md

 # Data Factory Scanner
-This C# solution connects to Data Factory and compares the Table structures defined in the Copy Activity to the Table Definition in the Database.
-Reporting on the differences.
+This C# solution connects to Data Factory and compares the Table structures defined in the Copy Activities to the Table Definition in the Database, reporting on the differences.

 #### Note the Use of Annotations in Data Factory
 > Note: